A little about me

 Many of my clients choose counselling by phone or video call.
 I use FaceTime or WhatsApp.

-I do however see some clients in-person at my private practice in Kirby Muxloe LE9.
+I also see clients in-person at my private practice in Kirby Muxloe LE9.
 This is about a 5 minute drive from Earl Shilton.
 It is a welcoming and peaceful location with private parking.

 Contact Marina: 07342 652090 or email here